allegheny-college-art-387-spring-2020/realized-structure-1/README.md

 * Materials must be turned in using the GitHub repository under which this project was assigned.
 * Pictures of or representations of all references must be placed in the references directory of the repository
-* The various lists should replace **this** `README.md` file
+* The poem and various lists should replace **this** `README.md` file
 * All sketches should be placed in a `studies` directory
 * All materials used to create/install should be placed in an `installation` directory (digital files used to produce objects (including 3D models, vector/raster files, et al.)
-* The structure must be installed on the course terrain no later than 11:59 P.M. on the project due date
+* The structure must be installed on the course terrain no later than 5:00 PM on the project due date

 ## Evaluation

 This project will be evaluated based on:

-- [ ] Completeness
+- [ ] Completeness, taken to mean:
+    * Building installed on the course terrain by the deadline
+	* Accompanying materials turned in on GitHub by the deadline
-- [ ] Insightful use of references in writing portion(s) to inform the design/viewer
+- [ ] Insightful use of references at writing portion(s) to inform the design/viewer
 - [ ] Documentation of process